anabelalusi/cloud-classification/README.md

 cd cloud-classification
 pip install -r requirements.txt
 ```

 ## Usage
-Data Preparation
+# Data Preparation
 Prepare your dataset by organizing your GHI data and corresponding cloud type labels.
 Ensure your data is in the format expected by the scripts.

-## Results
+## Running the Model
-The results of our experiments, including accuracy, precision, recall, and other relevant metrics, can be found in the results directory.
-Detailed analysis and visualizations are also provided in the paper.
+# Run the cloud classification using the pre-trained model:
+python run_model.py --model_path path/to/model.pkl --input_data path/to/processed/data --output_predictions path/to/save/predictions

 ## Contributing
 We welcome contributions to this project.
 Please follow the standard GitHub workflow: fork the repository, create a new branch, make your changes, and submit a pull request.